Toby: The Secret Mine: Plot

 Toby lives in a nameless town whose residents are being kidnapped by a red-eyed cats.
 Toby decides set up for an adventurous journey to save his friends.

 Toby pursues gets through a Lost Mine full of dangers and traps set by kidnappers.
 Toby eventually gets to hideout of kidnappers and defeats their leader.
 The leader offers Toby his crown and player is given choice to accept the crown or kill the kidnapper.

 If he takes the crown, Toby's eyes turn red and Toby becomes the new leader of kidnappers.
 His friends turn evil too and Toby is seen standing on a cliff as his homeworld is burning.

 If Toby kills the kidnapper, his friends are freed and they return home.

 Development

 The game was in development for one and a half years.
 It was inspired by Limbo, Nihilumbra, Type:Rider and other games.
 Navrátil worked on the game alone.
 He had to deal with the difficulty of his lack of experience.
 He eventually finished the game and in October 2015 it was released on Steam via Steam Greenlight.
 An iOS version is currently planned.
 The Nintendo Switch version will be released in Japan on July 9, 2020.

 Reception

-KeenGamer called Toby: The Secret Mine "a beautifully crafted puzzle platforming game."
-The review praised the game's aesthetic and gameplay including the puzzle sections.
-Criticism was reserved for the lack of story and for the unintuitive nature of some of the sections.
-The game was rated 6/10.

-Gone With the Win Was critical of the similarities between Toby: The Secret Mine and Limbo but praised its charm and gameplay.
+Gone With the Win was critical of the similarities between Toby: The Secret Mine and Limbo but praised its charm and gameplay.
 It also criticised the guesswork required in the puzzles but gave the game a positive review overall with a 7/10.